Skip to main content

 We promise not to send you garbage that turns your inbox into a litter box.
 Just our latest tips and support for your pet.

+Sign up for product updates, offers, and learn more about The Wildest, and other Mars Petcare brands.
+Must be over 16 years to sign up.
 See our privacy statement to find out how we collect and use your data, to contact us with privacy questions or to exercise your personal data rights.

-As for how cats developed the slow blink, Dr. Humphrey suspects that, like many feline behaviors, it arose out of their interactions with us humans.
-“It could be argued that cats developed the slow blink behaviors because humans perceived slow blinking as positive,” says Dr. Humphrey.
+As for how cats developed the slow blink, Dr. Humphrey suspects that, like many feline behaviors, it arose out of their interactions with humans.
+“It could be argued that cats developed the slow blink behaviors because humans perceived slow blinking as positive,” Dr. Humphrey says.
 “Cats may have learned that humans reward them for responding to slow blinking.
 It is also possible that slow blinking in cats began as a way to interrupt an unbroken stare, which is potentially threatening in social interaction.”

-“There are lots of ways that cats communicate with their eyes,” says Tamburo.
+“There are lots of ways that cats communicate with their eyes,” Tamburo says.
 “Slit/squinty eyelids can be a sign of fear or aggression.
-One of my own cats used to squint his eyes when he was being ‘mean’ to one of the other cats.
-He looked like a toddler trying to scare off another toddler.
-“Dilated pupils and staring can indicate a cat is aroused — asserting their dominance or about to become aggressive — and pupils that are small slits can be signs of pleasure, excitement, fear, or anger.
+Dilated pupils and staring can indicate a cat is aroused — asserting their dominance or about to become aggressive — and pupils that are small slits can be signs of pleasure, excitement, fear, or anger.
 Eye language can mean different things, so it’s always important to assess the whole cat — eyes, ears, whiskers, body, and tail posture to get a better understanding of what they are truly trying to tell us.”

 But, in general, if you’re on the receiving end of a slow blink, it means that you are doing something right — your cat is happy and chill and right where they want to be, and that’s really all you need to know.